Rin313/StegLLM/README_en.md

 # StegLLM

-StegLLM is an offline text steganography project that leverages large language models to hide secret information within normal text.
-It requires no installation or configuration and is cross-platform compatible.

-## What is Text Steganography?

-Imagine being able to secretly hide a sentence within an article without anyone easily noticing.

-This is text steganography: embedding the information you want to hide into seemingly ordinary text.
+An offline AI tool that cleverly disguises your secret messages as a piece of ordinary text.

-Unlike encryption, the core of steganography is **to make people unaware that the information even exists**.
+> Unlike encryption, the essence of steganography is **to hide the very existence of a message**.

-## What are the "Wonderful Uses" of Text Steganography?
+## Some Fun Use Cases

-- **Passing Little Secrets**:
+- **Share a Little Secret:**
-  Want to send a "secret only we understand" to a friend?
-Hide it in a piece of seemingly ordinary text, making it completely undetectable to others.
+  Want to send a friend a private message that "only we understand"?
+Hide it in seemingly normal text, making it completely invisible to others.
-- **Adding an "Anti-Counterfeiting Code" to Your Work**:
-  In a novel you poured your heart into, secretly embed some "Easter eggs" that only you know about, proving it’s your original creation.
-- **Hide-and-Seek Game**:
-  In public settings, you might want to make certain information "invisible" by hiding it within ordinary content.
-It’s like playing hide-and-seek—let’s see who can find me!
+- **Add a Watermark:**
+  Embed an invisible signature or date in your novels or articles to prove your original authorship.
+- **A Game of Hide-and-Seek:**
+  Hide your true opinions in a movie or food review on a public forum or social media.
-- **Code Pranks**:
+- **Code Pranks:**
-  Want your program to perform special operations "without anyone knowing"?
-Hide secret instructions in an ordinary log file or code comment, giving your program covert tasks!
+  Hide secret instructions in log files or code comments to assign secret tasks to your program

 ## Quick Start